leftlogic/fullfrontal2012/phase3/BROWSER-TODO.md

 #Safari

 - Standard font's are not always being anti-aliased
-- Standard font's are not always being anti-aliased

 # Ignore

 - Sold out button incorrectly positioned
-- JS Error: 'pageYOffset' is undefined
 - Overlay on speakers shows by default (without hover) and background is solid black so pictures don't show through
 - semi-transparent overlay does not appear behind pullout
 - bios not accessible - hover only